 - Only need conversion and want the simplest possible experience

-- Value polished Japanese-language support and responsive customer service
+- Value polished localization and responsive customer service

 The honest assessment:

 Movavi covers the same ground as HandBrake, which is free.
-You're paying for a simpler interface and better support.
+At $54.95, you're paying for a simpler interface and better support.
 That's a valid trade-off for some people, but if HandBrake works for you, there's no reason to pay for Movavi.
+I'd recommend trying HandBrake first — if its interface frustrates you after 15 minutes, then consider Movavi.

 VLC — More Than a Media Player